ryanklee/think-taink/docs/problem_statements.md

 - [REF017] "Multi-agent deep reinforcement learning method for load frequency control in power systems" (2023)
 - [REF018] "Photonic neuromorphic architecture for lifelong learning" (2024)
 - [REF019] "Coordination and machine learning in multi-robot systems" (2023)
+- [REF020] "Continual Learning Digital Predistortion of RF Power Amplifier for 6G AI-Empowered Wireless Communication" (2022)
+- [REF021] "Wisdom of the Crowd: Using Multi-human Few-shot Learning to Improve Cross-User Generalization for Error Potentials in BCI Systems" (2022)
+- [REF022] "Co-Evolving Multi-Agent Transfer Reinforcement Learning via Scenario Independent Representation" (2023)
+- [REF023] "On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective" (2022)
+- [REF024] "Hiking up that HILL with Cogment-Verse: Train & Operate Multi-agent Systems Learning from Humans" (2023)
+- [REF025] "Policy-Value Alignment and Robustness in Search-based Multi-Agent Learning" (2023)

 Gaps/Inconsistencies:
 - Need for implementation of hierarchical compound intrinsic value reinforcement learning in our Agent entity